-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
-No. The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: None.
-A review of the available information reflects the applicant does not have a BH condition that could potentially mitigate or excuse the applicant's discharge.
-Records reflect that applicant had multiple in-service physical ailments (profiled from 2001 July renewed through 2 August 2001) and reported sleep difficulties that impaired ability to perform to standard.
-Records reflect a rule-out for Insomnia, but the diagnosis was never rendered nor was the applicant ever profiled for sleep related issues.

-- (2) Did the condition exist or experience occur during military service?
-N/A - (3) Does the condition or experience actually excuse or mitigate the discharge?
-N/A - (4) Does the condition or experience outweigh the discharge?
-N/A b.
-Response to Contention(s):

-(1) The applicant contends suffering from insomnia and other physical condition conditions, which ultimately led to the discharge.
-The Board considered this contention but did not find mitigating factors to warrant a change from the applicant's Uncharacterized characterization of service with an Entry Level Performance and Conduct narrative reason for separation.
-The Board found that the applicant's discharge was proper and equitable given the applicant's physical condition.
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+N/A. The applicant was not discharged for misconduct, rather, the discharge was based on applicant's failure to meet the Army's medical/physical procurement standards for medical retention during their entry-level status.
+Therefore, there was no mitigation based on applicant's medical conditions. - (2) Did the condition exist or experience occur during military service?
+N/A. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+N/A. - (4) Does the condition or experience outweigh the discharge?
+N/A. - b.
+Response to Contention(s): - (1) The applicant contends suffering from mental health issues.
+The Board considered this contention and the applicant's assertion of mental health issues; however, the Board could not determine whether the applicant's asserted mental health issues actually outweighed the applicant's discharge without the Board Medical Advisor determination on medical mitigation.
+Without additional medical evidence, the Board was unable to determine if the applicant's asserted mental health issues outweighed the applicant's discharge.

-(2) The applicant contends the applicant wanted to stay in the Army but that command encouraged the applicant to write a letter to be chaptered out of the military.
-The Board considered this but found that it does not affect the propriety or equity of the applicant's discharge.

-(3) The applicant contends the out-processing command informed the applicant; the applicant's uncharacterized discharge would be changed to an honorable discharge in the future.
-The Board considered this contention and determined in accordance with AR 635-200 that, based on the applicant's official record, applicant was separated while in an entry level status and an UNC is the proper characterization of service except when the DCS, G-1 determines that an HD is warranted based on unusual circumstances involving personal conduct and performance of duty, which is not applicable in this case.
-Therefore, no change is warranted.

-c.
+- (2) The applicant contends maltreatment by being exposed to the sunlight without having any sunblock and not having enough food for the amount of exercise.
+The Board considered this contention and determined the applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.
+In light of the current evidence of record, the Board determined the applicant's discharge was appropriate. - (3) The applicant desires to rejoin the military service.
+The Board considered this contention and voted to maintain the RE-code to a RE-3, which is a waivable code.
+An RE Code of "3" indicates the applicant requires a waiver before being allowed to reenlist.
+Recruiters can best advise a former service member as to the Army's needs at the time and are required to process waivers of reentry eligibility (RE) codes, if appropriate. - c.
 The Board determined that the discharge is, at this time, proper and equitable, in light of the current evidence of record.
-The applicant has exhausted all available appeal options available with ADRB.
+The applicant has exhausted their appeal options available with ADRB.
 However, the applicant may still apply to the Army Board for Correction of Military Records.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.